 In mammals, most of these medications that involve the GABA nerve centers are screened out by our blood-brain barrier.
-This screening process makes these medications very safe for use on mammals such as dogs, with some exceptions.
+This screening process makes these medications rather safe for use on mammals such as dogs, with some exceptions (see below).

 Ivermectin for Dogs – Usages